agsh/onvif/README.md

 This page and API class documentation you can found here: [http://agsh.github.io/onvif/](http://agsh.github.io/onvif/)

-Short description of library possibilities is below.
+Old concise docs are below.

 ## Discovery
 Since 0.2.7 version library supports WS-Discovery of NVT devices.
 Currently it uses only `Probe` SOAP method that just works well.
 You can find devices in your subnetwork using `probe` method of the Discovery singleton.
-Discovery is an EventEmitter inheritor, so you can wait until discovery timeout, or subscribe on `device` event.
+Discovery is a EventEmitter inheritor, so you can wait until discovery timeout, or subscribe on `device` event.
-You must subscribe to the `error` event as a device on your network could reply with bad XML Here some examples:
+Here some examples:

 ```js